kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 In both cases, more funds should continue to be raised, extending the funding process indefinitely.
 The topic of fundraising, however, is beyond the scope of this argument.

-### Cybernetic Allocation

-With most prize and grant programs, there is an expectation that the organizers will "get it right" the first time.
-These are labor-intensive, high-stakes processes on which much depends.

-Continuous funding processes allow for a more relaxed attitude towards "correctness," as the opportunity to course-correct is built right in.
-It becomes more acceptable to "throw something out there" with the confidence that allocations will be updated in response to new information, and that over time the resources will be directed to where they are highest leverage.

-This "cybernetic" approach to capital allocation -- focusing less on specific "point" solutions and more on dynamic _processes_ -- promises to be more robust and resilient compared to intensive, round-based approaches.

 # IV: Conclusion